kiki-95/BIA_Project/README.md

 # 🌌 Stellar Object Classification Project

 This project focuses on classifying celestial objects—**stars**, **galaxies**, and **quasars**—based on their spectral characteristics.
-By leveraging machine learning, we analyze spectral data to extract meaningful insights, enabling a deeper understanding of the universe's structure and evolution.
+By leveraging machine learning, we analyze spectral data to extract meaningful insights.
 ---

 ## 📋 Table of Contents